y0203j/defect-detection-demo/readme.md

 ---

-## Why This Project
+## Introduction

-This project is designed to mirror real-world industrial ML workflows, where labels are imperfect, data is noisy, and models must balance performance with deployability on edge hardware.
+This repository is a compact, hands-on project designed to showcase the skills expected of a junior ML engineer at Additive Assurance.
+It focuses on image-based semantic segmentation for defect detection in powder bed fusion (PBF) layer images and covers the full ML lifecycle: data preparation, model training, quantization, and deployment.

+The project includes training and benchmarking pipelines, along with a minimal FastAPI + Docker deployment to demonstrate how trained models integrate into a production software stack.

 ---

 ## Key Features

 - ⁠**Architecture:** U-Net with a *MobileNetV2* encoder (Pre-trained on ImageNet).
-This reflects a pratical compromise between performance and deployability.
+This reflects a practical compromise between performance and deployability.
 - **Synthetic Data Engineering:** Includes an automated pipeline to generate synthetic ground-truth masks from raw layer imagery using computer vision thresholding.
 - ⁠**Hardware Acceleration:** Supports CUDA and Apple Metal (MPS) training.
 Achieving up to 96.69% recall on GPU-trained runs.
 - ⁠**Quantization:** Implements Dynamic Quantization (Post-Training), benchmarking a 1.05x–1.10x reduction in inference latency on CPU.